 Houseboats and private watercrafts

-Along the route, visitors and spectators getting more and more creative to get a front raw seat with a view.
+Along the route, visitors and spectators getting more and more creative to get a front-row seat with a view.
 Of course, after entering the Jordaan, people living in their houseboats have the best time (and view) ever!
-But actually strechted over the whole Prinsengracht, everyone was welcome to celebrate in their own watercrafts, swimming rings, and rafts of any kind.
-In 2019, this is supposed to be different with a ticket system and zones since it became over the years quite crowded and therefore dangerous for the audience but also for the canal pride boat captains.
+But actually stretched over the whole Prinsengracht, everyone was welcome to celebrate in their own watercraft, swimming rings, and rafts of any kind.
+In 2019, this is supposed to be different from a ticket system and zones since it became over the years quite crowded and therefore dangerous for the audience but also for the canal pride boat captains.

 Amsterdam isn’t the only city in the world, where the LGBTQ+ community is demonstrating for equal rights, respect, and love.
 During our trips, we are attending LGBTQ+ and gay pride parade all around the world to stand side by side with the local lesbian, gay and queer people taking colorful pride photos!

 The parade started once again around noon from the Oosterdock where tourists love to enjoy the science museum Nemo, the Scheepvaart museum, and some stunning views over the old town of Amsterdam.
 Leaving Amsterdam’s Botanical Garden Hortus Botanicus Amsterdam behind, the canal pride parade boats will have to cross the Amstel River before entering the Prinsengracht.
 The Amstel River is the widest part of the parade giving spectators great views and photo options with some of the most beautiful Dutch Houses, the building of the Dutch National Opera, the Hermitage Amsterdam, and, of course, the bridge Magere Brug as a backdrop.

 - GAY PRIDE Amsterdam TIPS & HIGHLIGHTS 2019

 - Read all about our Gay Pride Trips around the world >